benmvp/slides/2020/flashback/webdev.md

   * Used to do "pixel perfect" spacing before CSS
 - Would work in both horizontal & vertical direction
 - Used all over the place!
+  * Here we set the pixel to be 40px in width to indent
 - Again, responsive design & development wasn't a thing

 /////